RobnettSean22/email-archives/REPORT.md

     : stringDate.toDateString().slice(4, 11);
 ```

-## Filter
+## **Filter**

-For the filter I initially attempted to implement two types of filters one using dates and another by text.
+For the filter I initially attempted to implement two types one using dates and another by text.
 I did run into a few issues because I was trying to place it with in the same function.
 So I just stuck with the date picker.
 To be honest I probably could just make another component with the separate filter and allow the user to toggle between the two.
-For [React Date Picker](https://reactdatepicker.com/) component to work successfully a condition is in place to allow the user to type in a date with out the breaking the code.
+For the [React Date Picker](https://reactdatepicker.com/) component to work successfully a condition is in place to allow the user to type in a date with out breaking the code.

-_The else if is a place holder.
-This gives a another route to allow the code to wait for the changes to the start date.
-This to keep the format of the start date in a specific format._
+> _The "else if" is a place holder.
+This gives another route to allow the code to wait for the changes to the startDate varible.
+This to keep the format of the varible in a specific format._

 ```js
 const filterEmails = archives.filter(mail => {